 Cerebrum, the debut feature from director Arvi and co-writer Gary D. Houk made its premiere April 25th at the Worldfest Film Festival.
 The tale of experiments with human memory and father-son estrangement attracted a bit of attention ahead of its screening.
 Does it live up to the hype?

-Tom Davis (Christian James, Hell Fest, True to the Game 2) is forced to move back home with his estranged father Kirk (James Russo, The Possession Diaries, Open Range).
+Tom Davis (Christian James, Hell Fest, True to the Game 2) is forced to move back home with his estranged father Kirk (James Russo, The Possession Diaries, Woe).
 Tim is not happy about this although Chloe (Alexxis Lemire, Truth or Dare, The Art of Murder) is glad to see him back in town.

 Kirk is a scientist, a “cowboy Einstein” as his assistant Bhuvanesh (Anirudh Pisharody, Killer Competition) calls him.
 And he’s offered Tim a nice chunk of money to be the test subject for something he’s working on.
 A way to digitize and store the contents of your brain, a sort of backup of your personality in case you lose your memory.
 He just needs to find a way to make it last for more than fifteen minutes.